December 26

 Henry Valentine Miller, American novelist, born today in

-1891, somewhere between Cancer and Capricorn.
+1891, somewhere between the Tropics of Cancer and Capricorn.
 How far does a person's name impact on the person they become?
 Many who hate their name so much they use the middle name instead, or just the initials, or take a pseudonym, or change it entirely by deedpoll.
 Miller simply ignored his middle name, perfectly content with Henry.
 But it must have affected him.
 It isn't something you want to tell a girlfriend, on a first or even on a second date, not because it sounds gay, but because it might sound presumptive... but on the other hand, given what HVM spent most of his books writing about...

 Mao Tse-Tung, aka Mao Ze Dong, leader of the Chinese communist revolution, born today in 1893 - visit his birthplace with me, in my collection of travel-essays "Travels In Familiar Lands"